 What is a Questionnaire?

-A questionnaire is a set of questions which needs to be answered for a particular study or survey.
+A questionnaire is a set of questions which needs to be answered for a particular study, study or survey research.
 The questions in an questionnaire follow a definite or logical order.
-A good questionnaire is designed in such a manner which makes it easy for the respondent to answer it in correct manner.
+A good questionnaire is designed in such a manner which makes it easy for the respondent to answer it in correct manner and usually have closed questions.
 Questionnaires, surveys and inventories are the different forms by which data is collected by various organisations.
 The are used in gathering objective, quantitative data as well as for securing information of a qualitative nature.
 In some studies, the questionnaire is the sole research tool utilized but it is more often used in conjunction with other methods of investigation or survey methods.
 Questionnaires can be sent to respondents in form of paper (print) or in electronic form.

 Importance and use of a Good Questionnaire

 Questionnaires are common and inexpensive research tool used by private companies, government departments, individuals, groups, NGOs etc to get feedback, research, collect data from consumer, and for better understanding of product or customers.
 Questionnaire plays an important role in surveys and job interview to get complete and accurate information from respondents.
 In a formal questionnaire there are many points such as questionnaire design, research objective, response rate, and other important aspects which needs to be kept in mind so as to get the desired results.
 Such studies form part of primary surveys and the data collected is generally meant for the end-user/company.
 However when the data collection is large, an independent firm or a department can be given the task of getting the questionnaire filled.
 It is not possible to conduct a primary survey without a questionnaire.
 There are several characteristics and qualities of a good questionnaire, some of the important qualities are explained in this article.